 In materials science, dislocation nucleation occurs when the atomic bonds along a line in a lattice rupture due to shear forces.
 Homogenous dislocation nucleation requires many atomic bonds to break simultaneously which requires significant levels of shear stress.
 Nanoindentation is subsequently used to provide quantitative insights into material behavior at the onset of plasticity which is believed to contribute to dislocation, such as metal slipping or twinning.

 Otherwise known as Young’s modulus, the elastic modulus of a material determines its resistance to deformation by compressive or bending forces.
 It is defined by the constant ratio of tensile stress to strain within the material’s elastic limits and can be used to calculate the applied tensile forces required for the material to plastically deform.
 The elastic modulus is intrinsically linked to both stiffness and hardness.

 Nanoindentation was developed specifically for localized hardness testing of materials and has proven instrumental in testing their elastic moduli.
 As the elastic response of the surface sample is non-permanent, when the applied load of the nanoindenter tip is released, the sample surface will return to its original shape.
 Nanoindentation exceeds other hardness testing methodologies as it can also provide quantitative insight into elasticity.

 Measuring the properties of viscoelastic samples with fixed geometries requires dynamic mechanical testing capable of acquiring storage and loss moduli.
 These refer to the measure of energy stored and lost in the elastic and viscous portions of the sample in response to linear stress.
 This is increasingly important for testing the properties of proprietary polymers and emerging biomaterials.

-If you would like to learn more about the unique Almenis solution for nanoindentation testing, read our previous blog post: What is a Nanoindenter?
+If you would like to learn more about the unique Almenis solution for nanoindentation testing, see our Product page

 Nanoindentation with Alemnis